SpongePowered/SpongeDocs/source/plugin/workspace/idea.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 * Open ``build.gradle`` in the navigator and add the dependencies.
-* Edit the build script according to the instructions :doc:`here <../project/gradle>`.
+* Edit the build script according to the instructions at :doc:`../project/gradle`.
 * Open the **Gradle tab** on the right of the IntelliJ window and hit the refresh button.
 * Gradle setup is done!
 Now you can start coding your plugin.